zandi/ebpf-stack-pivot-detection/whitepaper.md

 https://ieeexplore.ieee.org/abstract/document/7823777

-Need to get full access later.
+Did not have full access.
 Abstract only mentions Windows and TIB.

-Essentially claims that solutions which compare RSP against the TIB entries are vulnerable to those TIB fields being altered from userland (which is possible?!?).
+Essentially claims that solutions which compare RSP against the TIB entries are vulnerable to those TIB fields being altered from userland.
 This should not be a concern on Linux, assuming we protect our hashmap storing tid -> range info.
 Though, that should only be modifiable by root which is not actually our threat model for this PoC.
+Additionally, any hashmaps we use can be frozen to prevent modification from userland (depending on Linux kernel version).

 ## Patent for "Stack pivot exploit detection and mitigation"

 https://patents.google.com/patent/US10853480B2/en

-I don't care about patents.

-This patent seems to describe checking the stack base/stack limit in the TIB against the stack pointer, which is essentially what ROPGuard did long before this patent was filed in 2018.
+This patent seems to describe checking the stack base/stack limit in the TIB against the stack pointer, which is essentially what ROPGuard and other research did long before this patent was filed in 2018.
+The technique and design described in the patent is not new when filed in 2018.

-I'm going to assume this patent is unenforceable and shouldn't have been issued due to prior work.

 ## ROPGuard